-From time to time there are tragedies that stop each of us in our tracks.
-It is difficult to know what to say, or how to process the images and stories that come across our TV screens, invading our thoughts with the senselessness and cruelty of actions beyond our comprehension.
+From time to time, there are tragedies that stop each of us in our tracks.
+It’s difficult to know what to say, or how to process the images and stories that come across our TV screens, invading our thoughts with the senselessness and cruelty of actions beyond our comprehension.
 Harder still is the task of talking to our children about these events, helping them to feel safe and alleviating any anxiety they may experience as a result of such terrible news.

 Below is a list of resources that can provide strategies and talking points for helping parents, guardians, teachers, and other adults in talking to children about tragedy.